JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 A newer version of TeamCity can be used to restore the backup created with any previous TeamCity version (provided that the TeamCity version is later than 6.0).

-During restoration of a large database you might want to configure database-specific settings to make the bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
+During the restoration of a large database, you might want to configure database-specific settings to make bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
 Consult your DBA for more details.

 A TeamCity [backup file](teamcity-data-backup.md#Backing+up+Data) __does not contain build artifacts__.
 To back up the build logs and artifacts, copy the contents of the [artifact directory](build-artifact.md#Artifacts+Storage) (`<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` by default) from the old location to the new one manually.
 The general compatibility rule of the data under `system/artifacts` is that files created by older TeamCity versions can be read by newer versions, but not necessarily vice versa.